camptocamp/c2cgeoportal/doc/integrator/build.rst

 * ``required_args``: the number of required build env arguments.
 * ``help``: the message displayed on wrong build env arguments number.

-For a K8S project, you can use (default):
+For a Kubernetes project, you can use (default):

 .. code:: yaml